Is it safe to be at a high altitude during pregnancy?

 High altitude is generally defined as being above 5,000 feet (1,500 m).
 One mile is 5,280 feet.
-Denver is at 5,260 feet and Santa Fe is at 6,989 feet.
-Mount McKinley in Alaksa is considered to be the highest mountain in the US with 20,320 ft (6,194 m) and Mauna Kea in Hawaii is 13,803 ft (4207 m) high.
+Denver is at 5,260 feet and Santa Fe is at 6,989 feet high.
+Mount McKinley in Alaska is considered to be the highest mountain in the US with 20,320 ft (6,194 m) and Mauna Kea in Hawaii is 13,803 ft (4207 m) high.
 See also more information on states with elevations.

 Some studies suggest that living above 8,000 feet or more increases certain pregnancy complications.
-However, if you live at a low altitude and you then travel to a high altitude such as above 5,000 feet, you may be actually at increased risk because you are not accustomed to live at a higher altitude.
-It takes some time to get used living at a higher altitude.
+However, if you live at a low altitude and you then travel to a high altitude such as above 5,000 feet, you may be actually at increased risk because you are not accustomed to living at a higher altitude.
+It takes some time to get used to living at a higher altitude.

-A survey of Colorado obstetrical care providers yielded consensus that preterm labor and bleeding complications of pregnancy are the most commonly encountered pregnancy complications among high-altitude pregnant visitors.
+A survey of Colorado obstetrical care providers agreed that preterm labor and bleeding complications of pregnancy are the most commonly encountered pregnancy complications among high-altitude pregnant visitors.
 Dehydration, engaging in strenuous exercise before acclimatization, and participation in activities with high risk of trauma are behaviors that may increase the risk of pregnancy complications.